Neoteroi/BlackSheep-Docs/docs/getting-started.md

 This subject will be treated in more details in a different section.

 ### Handling responses
-Request handlers must return an instance of `blacksheep.messages.Response` class.
+Request handlers must return an instance of `blacksheep.Response` class.
 The module `blacksheep.server.responses` provides several functions to produce responses.
+You can also import them directly from the `blacksheep` package.

 The following example shows how to serve a JSON response, using a class defined with [`dataclass`](https://docs.python.org/3/library/dataclasses.html).
 Delete